 I felt like i was riding against someone with a smaller size kite.....OOOPS i was !

-…we are still working on perfecting the High end of the INFINITY v3.
 It is IMPOSSIBLE to give a kite more high end without compromising low end.
-Hence, the Epic Infinity V3 will become even more INFERIOR in light winds.
-Epic Lies & Exaggerations
+Hence, the Epic Infinity V3 will become even more INFERIOR in light winds.DimitriM wrote:…we are still working on perfecting the High end of the INFINITY v3.

 Compared to the Core19m kite, the Epic Infinity V3 was noticeably INFERIOR; it certainly didn't have the "power of a 19m".Dimitri M wrote: Infinity V2 has the power of a 19 meter but turns like a 14 meter.

 ....Personally I like your kites, I just don't like the approach as much.
 That's great you are getting people stoked at how well the kite can fly in such light conditions, but the reality is it was more than 2-4 knots.
 Maybe it was that light during a lull on the water and that's why you dropped the kite in the water, but there was a steady breeze.